eu-digital-identity-wallet/eudi-app-ios-wallet-ui/wiki/configuration.md

 2. From where the pin will be retrieved
 3. Pin matching and validity

-Via the *PinStorageConfig* inside the logic-authentication module.
+Via the *LogicAuthAssembly* inside the logic-authentication module.

 ```
-protocol PinStorageConfig {
-  /**
-   * Pin Storage Provider
-   */
-  var storageProvider: PinStorageProvider { get }
+public final class LogicAuthAssembly: Assembly {

+  public init() {}

+  public func assemble(container: Container) {
   }
+}
 ```

-You can provide your storage implementation by implementing the *PinStorageProvider* protocol and then setting it as default to the *PinStorageConfigImpl*
+You can provide your storage implementation by implementing the *PinStorageProvider* protocol and then providing the implementation inside the Assembly DI Graph *LogicAuthAssembly*

 Implementation Example:
 ```
 final class KeychainPinStorageProvider: PinStorageProvider {

-  private lazy var keyChainController: KeyChainControllerType = KeyChainController()
+  private let keyChainController: KeyChainController

+  init(keyChainController: KeyChainController) {
+    self.keyChainController = keyChainController
+  }

   func retrievePin() -> String? {
     keyChainController.getValue(key: KeychainIdentifier.devicePin)